jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 I am Jaime.

-Here I am posting some plots and screenshots related to the progress of the remote sensing study focused at the Dangermond Preserve, using hyperspectral aerial data and self-supervised learning methods.
+Here I am posting some plots and screenshots related to the progress of the remote sensing study focused on the Dangermond Preserve, using hyperspectral aerial data and self-supervised learning methods.

 ## Flight Line Coverage